The algebraic small object argument as a saturation: The algebraic small object argument

 where the two projections are strict morphisms.
 Note that $\vcirc$ must preserve certain colimits to be a morphism of configurations; this follows from conservativity of $\VertArr{U}$.
 By \cref{pointed-free-monad}, the morphisms of configurations induce corresponding strong morphisms of free monads.
 The strong morphisms associated to the projections force the free monad on $\overline{\ptdendo{T}} \times_{\cat{E}} \VertArr{\dcat{A}}$ to be $\overline{\monad{M}} \times_{\cat{E}} \VertArr{\dcat{A}}$, which makes the strong morphism associated to $(\Gth,\vcirc)$ the desired $({\vcirc},\psi) \co (\VertArr{\dcat{A}} \times_{\mathsf{}\cat{E}} \VertArr{\dcat{A}},\overline{\monad{M}} \times_{\cat{E}} \VertArr{\dcat{A}}) \to (\VertArr{\dcat{A}},\overline{\monad{M}})$.
 The universal property of $(\overline{\monad{M}},\psi)$ described in the theorem statement follows straightforwardly from the universal property of $\overline{\monad{M}}$ as the free monad on $\overline{\ptdendo{T}}$. \end{proof}

 Although our target application of \cref{kelly-pointed-left-category} is to the algebraic small object argument, it also can be used to derive properties of free monads more generally.

-\begin{example} Let $\cat{E}$ be a cocomplete category with pullbacks, pullback-stable colimits, and a subobject classifier (\eg, an elementary topos).
-Let $\ptdendo{T} = (T,\Gt)$ be a pointed endofunctor on $\cat{E}$ that preserves $\kappa$-indexed colimits for some ordinal $\kappa > 0$.
+\begin{example} Let $\cat{E}$ be an elementary topos and let $\ptdendo{T} = (T,\Gt)$ be a pointed endofunctor on $\cat{E}$ that preserves colimits of $\kappa$-chains for some limit ordinal $\kappa > 0$.
 If $\Gt$ is a cartesian natural transformation valued in monomorphisms, then the unit of the free monad on $\ptdendo{T}$ (which exists by \cref{pointed-free-monad}) is also cartesian and valued in monomorphisms. \end{example} \begin{proof} By \cref{kelly-pointed-left-category} with $\class{M} \defeq \cat{E}$ and the notion of composable structure $U \co \dcat{A} \to \Sq{\cat{E}}$ whose vertical morphisms are monomorphisms in $\cat{E}$ and whose squares are pullback squares in $\cat{E}$.
 This notion of composable structure is left-connected, so per \cref{vertical-point-unpack} an $\dcat{A}$-point over $\ptdendo{T}$ consists of a lift of $\tau$ through $\VertArr{U}$; the assumptions on $\tau$ say exactly that such a lift exists.
 The existence of a subobject classifier and pullback-stable colimits implies that $\DCodClass{\dcat{A}}{\cat{E}}$ is closed under all colimits.
 Thus the free monad on $\ptdendo{T}$ also admits an $\dcat{A}$-point, which implies in particular that its unit also lifts through $\VertArr{U}$. \end{proof}

-\begin{remark} In \cref{subobject-vertically-pointed-monad-example}, the role of the subobject classifier can be played by any fixed monomorphism $m$, replacing the class of monomorphisms by the class of base changes of $m$.
-In place of a classifier, one can also directly assume that $\DCodClass{\dcat{A}}{\cat{E}}$ (or $\VertArr{\dcat{A}}$) is closed under the relevant colimits, a kind of descent property (see for example \textcite[\S3.3.7]{anel-joyal:21}). \end{remark}